sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/3000 - natural-language-methods/2000 - topic.md

 ---

-Finds a range of lines in a document that best match a topic as determined by a bag of words NLP approach.
+Finds a range of lines in a document that best match a topic as determined by a [bag of words](doc:bag-of-words) scoring approach.
 Most useful in long, unstructured documents.
 For example, this method in conjunction with the [Summarizer method](doc:summarizer) can extract key-value pairs from free text using ML (machine learning).

 [**Parameters**](doc:topic#parameters)
 [**Examples**](doc:topic#examples)